f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 In this lab, students will learn how to leverage Azure AD as an IDaaS provider while using APM as a SAML SP.
 Since v15.1, F5 has offered a "Guided Configuration" template to make this integration easier for administrators.
 This lab guide will also be accessible via a bookmark on the Win10 Edge and Chrome browsers.

+You should have received an invitation to the F5Access tenant via the e-mail you used to register for this course.
+Please inform the instructor if you haven't received that e-mail.

 This template:

 #.
 Publishes on-prem apps